 It's nearly impossible to replicate exactly the pita bread eaten in the Middle East because most home kitchens don't have brick ovens capable of reaching very high temperatures.
 But this recipe comes very close.

 Pita bread is served at just about every meal in the Middle East.
 It can be used for dipping, or to make delicious sandwiches in the pocket.
-In the Middle East, pita is made in brick ovens, where very high heat can be achieved.
-It is very hard to duplicate in a home kitchen, but this recipe, combined with high heat, comes very close.

 - Slowly add 1 cup of warm water, and stir with wooden spoon or rubber spatula until elastic.

 - Place dough on floured surface and knead for 10 to 15 minutes.
 When the dough is no longer sticky and is smooth and elastic, it has been successfully kneaded.

 - Coat a large bowl with vegetable oil and place dough into the bowl.
 Turn dough upside down so all of the dough is coated.